How to create a drill-through table

-"Drilling down" into your data lets you go from a broader or more general view to a greater level of granularity.
-Although this isn't a native feature of Data Studio, you can create simple drill down behavior by combining custom bookmarks with the HYPERLINK function.
+Although this isn't a native feature of Data Studio, you can create simple drill-through behavior by combining custom bookmarks with the HYPERLINK function.

 See also: Chart interaction filters provide a way to let your viewers use charts as filter controls.